ish-app/ish/README.md

  - Python 3
  - Ninja
- - Yarn (only when building for iOS)
+ - Node and NPM (only when building for iOS)
  - Meson (`pip install meson`)
  - Clang and LLD (on mac, `brew install llvm`, on linux, `sudo apt install clang lld` or `sudo pacman -S clang lld` or whatever)
  - sqlite3 (this is so common it may already be installed on linux and is definitely already installed on mac. if not, do something like `sudo apt install libsqlite3-dev`)

 ## Build for iOS

+Important: Meson 0.50 has a bug that prevents this from working.
+Install an older working version of meson with `pip install meson==0.49.2`.

 Open the project in Xcode and click Run.
 If you're not me, first open the project build settings and change `ROOT_BUNDLE_IDENTIFIER` to something unique.
 There are scripts that should do everything else automatically.
 If you run into any problems, open an issue and I'll try to help.